TheStreett/docstest/source/gettingstarted.rst

 This tutorial is applicable for all new users, especially those that are interested in publishing their machine learning models on a live webpage to generate predictions, improving on existing models through the model collaboration process, and/or hosting a competition for other users.

-If you have been invited to participate in an existing competition (or would like to submit a model to any of our ongoing public competitions), you may wish to skip to one of the Model Submission Guides as part of the :ref:`starter_packs`.
+If you have been invited to participate in an existing competition (or would like to submit a model to any of our ongoing public competitions), you may wish to skip to one of the Model Submission Guides included in the :ref:`example_notebooks`.

 The only materials to need to complete the tutorial are: a computer with an internet connection, an AI Model Share account `(create one here) <https://www.modelshare.org/login>`_ , and an Amazon Web Services account `(create one here). <https://aws.amazon.com/free>`_